hypyeon/epicodus-capstone-brainstorming/README.md

 - Found out that the module is being detected by Ruby, found out Ruby version was old (April 2022), installed a newer version for better compatibility.
 - `pod` started having issues installing and updating changes to be applied to Xcode.
 Updating Ruby did not help.
 - Ended up creating a new `react-native` dir: Xcode & Simulator working as expected.

+**April 27th**
+- Error occurs when trying to build with Xcode, "No bundle URL present": not fixed but UI renders when using `react-native run-ios`
+- When running with `react-native` command, another unknown error occurs "Cannot read property 'viewManagersMetadata' of null"
+- Errors like "Unable to find a specification for ExpoModulesCore depended upon by ExpoLinearGraident" and "Unknown ruby interpreter version (do not know how to handle): >=2.6.10." are not solved.
+- Decided to install the react-native afresh (again...)

 ## License
 Copyright © 2024 Hayeong Pyeon | [MIT](/LICENSE.txt)